-JustUs Health and Training to Serve have joined forces to improve services for LGBT seniors
+JustUs Health is working to improve services for LGBT seniors

 Since 2008, Training to Serve has worked to improve the quality of life of LGBT people as they age.
-The program offers dynamic, culturally-responsive trainings on LGBT aging and dementia to healthcare and other service providers.
-Training to Serve’s work has benefited thousands of LGBT older adults and family caregivers.
+Education programs offer dynamic, culturally-responsive trainings on LGBT aging and dementia to healthcare and other service providers.
+This work has benefited thousands of LGBT older adults and family caregivers.

-Training to Serve's move to JustUs Health will mean an expansion of that program's work.
-This important aging program will be able to take advantage of JustUs Health's research capabilities, expand the work to include communities affected by HIV, and add capacity to train exponentially more professionals about LGBT aging.
+This important aging program will now be able to take advantage of JustUs Health's research capabilities, expand the work to include communities affected by HIV, and add capacity to train exponentially more professionals about LGBT aging.

 Looking for a list of facilities that will be comfortable for you as an LGBTQ consumer of service?
 View the Training to Serve 2014 Service Provider Directory.